open-power-host-os/builds/README.rst

 ::

-$ python host_os.py build-package --package libvirt
+$ ./host_os.py build-package --package libvirt

 * Build all software

 ::

-$ python host_os.py --verbose build-package
+$ ./host_os.py --verbose build-package

 Note the ``--verbose`` parameter to get all the log messages in the console.
 Instead of the standard ordinary messages.
 Please see